Submit your work, meet writers and drop the ads. Become a member

 the candy sticks in my throat

-Sleepy Dori Aug 29
+Sleepy Dori Aug 2024

-An oasis protected by coral reefs
+an oasis guarded by coral reefs—

-in the vast blue ocean.
+adrift in the vast blue ocean.

-can approach
+can approach.

-Only those few who know the drill.
+Only those who know the way.

-In Manawatāwhi,
+At Manawatāwhi,

 The mourning mother

-Lying alone on the shallow white sand
+He lies on the shallow white sand,

 And the sorrow of loss

-by those who echoed.
+in those who echoed.

 — inspired by Our Big Blue Backyard Season 3